inocan-group/aws-orchestrate/docs/wrapper.md

+---
+sidebarDepth: 3
+---
-# Serverless Wrapper
+# Wrapper Function

 This library exports a function `wrapper` which is intended to wrap all serverless functions.
-What it provides are the following:
+It provides the following benefits:

-- better "type safety" for your handler functions
+- Strong "type safety" for your handler functions
-- out-of-the-box support for Lambda Sequences in a transparent manner
+- Consistent and strong error handling
-- automatically configured logging (using `aws-log`)
+- Built in logging (using `aws-log`)
-- better error handling
+- Simple access to `LambdaSequence` orchestration
-- convenient access to connecting to a Firebase database (no code baggage though if you don't use this)
+- ~~convenient access to connecting to a Firebase database (no code baggage though if you don't use this)~~
+    >  Will be deprecated soon

 ## Usage